coffee beans

 Equator Coffees - Ethiopia Ardi Natural

-This incredible offering from Equator Coffees is a quintessential example of Ethiopian coffee – intensely aromatic with sweet fruity and floral notes.
+That’s why our Best Overall choice is this incredible offering from Equator Coffees.
+It’s a quintessential example of Ethiopian coffee – intensely aromatic with sweet, fruity, and floral notes.

-The light roast allows all those delicate flavors to sing.
-And when brewed in a Chemex, *chef’s kiss*.
+The light roast profile allows all those delicate flavors to sing.
+And when brewed in a Chemex? *Chef’s kiss* It’s clean, expressive, and delicious.

 tldr icon